mkloubert/gai/go-gai/README.md

 # gAI - Command Line Tool for AI Tasks

-> gAI is a versatile command line tool designed to interact with AI models for various tasks such as chatting, code analysis, code updating, and more.
+> gAI is a versatile command line tool designed to interact with AI models for various tasks such as chatting, code analysis, code updating, project initialization, and more.
 It supports multiple AI providers and offers a rich set of commands and options to customize your AI interactions.

 ## Installation